LachlanAhren/getting-cleaning-data/codebook.md

   * LAYING
 1. activityid

- Activity ID value for easy joining
+ Activity ID value for easy joining to original data
 1. subject

-   Subject ID
+ ID for subject who participated in the activities

+The means of means and std deviations were taken by subject and activity
 1. mean.tbodyacc-mean-z
 1. mean.tbodyacc-std-y
 1. mean.tgravityacc-mean-x